-Rehabilitation of Fish Migration
+Restoration of Fish Migration

 Topics

-• Restoration of fish passability at
+• Restoration of fish migration at

 • power plant-related obstacles (rehabilitation of hydropower according to GSchG)

-• non-power plant-related obstacles (revitalisation)
+• non-hydropower plant-related obstacles (river restoration)

-• Technical fish ladders and fish passable ramps
+• Technical fish migration facilities and step-pool-systems

-• Fish protection and fish ladders
+• Fish protection and fish downstream migration facilities

 • Numerical modelling: hydraulics (1D/2D/3D) and bed load (1D/2D)